Groendyke Transportation Facility

 On July 12, 1932, Harold Groendyke hauled his first load of kerosene from Borger, Texas, to Beaver, Okla.
 He drove a two-axle Ford truck equipped with a 3,000-gallon tank mounted on a homemade chassis.
 That 110-mile, day-long drive pioneered the tank truck industry in the Midwest.
 Today, with 40 terminals in 15 states, Groendyke Transport is the fourth-largest tank-truck carrier in the United States.

 Wallace provided civil engineering services for a 23,200 square foot truck terminal and parking lot.
 The 10 acres of concrete paving includes 135 standard spaces, 5 ADA, and 89 truck parking spaces.
 The new facility includes four bays for truck maintenance, office space and conference room, a dispatch area, and a spacious driver lounge and showers.
 The project included a DEQ Stormwater Pollution Prevention Plan (SP3).

-Photos: ©Vast Media and Crossland Construction
+Photography: ©Vast Media and Crossland Construction